Steveorevo/hestiacp-mailcatch/README.md

 # hcpp-mailcatcher
 A plugin for Hestia Control Panel (via hesitacp-pluginable) that furnishes multitenancy services for simulated SMTP, sendmail, and a unique web GUI for previewing all outgoing emails for each user/web domain.

-&nbsp;
-> :warning: !!!
-Note: this repo is in progress; when completed, a release will appear in the release tab.

 ## Attribution
 Based on the slick interface and work from [MailDev](https://github.com/maildev/maildev) and a simulated sendmail compatible command line utility, [catchmail-node](https://github.com/xavierpriour/catchmail-node), these projects have been included and modified with new multitenant capabilities and enhanced compatibility to work "out-of-the-box" under the HestiaCP based control panel.

 ## Usage
 Use MailCatcher to test applications that send mail via the local built-in SMTP server and/or sendmail (like PHP's mail() function); this plugin will rename the existing `/usr/sbin/sendmail` to `/usr/sbin/sendmail.sav` and symlink to our sendmail replacement.
 Unique credentials for the SMTP services can be found in `/home/<username>/web/<domain>/private/smtp.json`.
 Default SMTP port is 2525 and the username must match the given `<domain>` name.

 The built-in GUI web client can be found at the URL path `http(s)://<domain>/mailcatcher` and as an envelope icon in HestiaCP's web domain listing and edit pages.

+If you install mailcatcher ***after*** you have already created sites; then you must suspend/unsuspned the given site to initialize mailcatcher services for your domain.

 ## Installation